How to Save Selected Text to a Notes App on Android

 How does the Android share sheet work?

-1. Long-press a word to start text selection
+1. Long-press a word to start text selection in a compatible app

 2. Drag the handles to cover the paragraph or sentence you want